 Putting 100-plus years of engineering expertise to work and applying a broad range of core technologies, Parker will integrate its controls, hydraulics, and actuators into a key motion and control system that helps American Magic boats achieve stability as each lift onto its foils and accelerates.

-According to Mark Czaja, vice president of technology and innovation with Parker Motion Systems, a wide range of Parker products and system-level expertise will help the American Magic boat perform at its highest level.
+According to Mark Czaja, vice president and chief technology and innovation officer for Parkers, a wide range of Parker products and system-level expertise will help the American Magic boat perform at its highest level.

 “Working with the team's Official Innovation Partner, Airbus – with whom Parker already works closely on several commercial and military aircraft platforms – we are bringing advanced control technologies to the American Magic boats, refining the design of the control system and its components for the rigors of saltwater competition.”

-— Mark Czaja, vice president of technology and innovation with Parker Motion Systems
+— Mark Czaja, vice president and chief technology and innovation officer for Parker

 The New York Yacht Club American Magic team has built a boat to half-scale of a race-ready AC75 design.
 The 38-foot boat—known as “the Mule” to its sailors, designers, and shore crew—has undergone testing in the waters of Pensacola, Florida.
 The shakedown runs serve to train the crew and provide system-level data that will influence the building of the first full-scale American Magic boat.
 The first AC75 yacht should be in the water by the end of August of 2019.
 Data gathered from the first boat will inform construction of a second one; either of the two boats can be used in the Challenger selection events and, ultimately, the America’s Cup.